 Nearest Public phone: Less than 500m from the dive site, the phone is just outside the Shore Caravan site, Achmelvich.

 Other comments: It is a bit of a walk with full kit from the car park.
 It is easier to drop the kit off just past the cattle grid beside the path leading to the beach, then park the car and walk back.

 Created By: Nathan Jeffery

-Air & Nitrox fills: Jimmy Crooks a local in Lochinver has a compressor and is happy to fill tanks by prior arrangement
+Air & Nitrox: Jimmy Crooks a local in Lochinver has a compressor and is happy to fill tanks by prior arrangement